Esri/developer-support/calcite-design-system/dynamic-table/README.md

 # Dynamic Table with Calcite Design System

 ## About
-This sample shows how to create and manipulate a dynamic table created using Calcite Design System.
+This sample shows how to create and manipulate a dynamic table created with Calcite Design System.

 ## How It Works
 Manually add to the table based on your own inputs or use the 'Autofill table' button to automatically populate the table